mslinn/AwsUpdate/README.md

 # AwsUpdate #

-Responds to a git post-receive hook installed in BitBucket or GitHub to notify a Heroku app that files were changed, and then updates an S3 bucket with the modified files. `AwsUpdate` runs under Play 2 and requires Java 7.
+Responds to a git post-receive hook installed in BitBucket to notify a Heroku app that files were changed, and then updates an S3 bucket with the modified files. `AwsUpdate` runs under Play 2 and requires Java 7.

 This project is sponsored by [Micronautics Research Corporation](http://www.micronauticsresearch.com/)